Spain Announces Final Golden Visa Deadline After the Official Closure

 Pathway to Citizenship

-After legally residing in Spain for five continuous years on the Digital Nomad Visa (renewable up to five years), you may become eligible for permanent residency.
-Citizenship typically requires 10 years of total legal residency in Spain for most nationalities.
-Nationals from former Spanish colonies (e.g., many Latin American countries, the Philippines) may qualify for citizenship after just two years of legal residence.
+After legally residing in Spain for 5 continuous years on the Digital Nomad Visa, you qualify for permanent residency.
+Citizenship typically requires 10 years of total legal residency in Spain.
+Nationals from former Spanish colonies (e.g., many Latin American countries, the Philippines) become eligible after just 2 years of legal residence, however.

 Health & Education